-Honey is essentially a highly concentrated or a supersaturated solution of sugars from flower nectar gathered by honeybees.
-The complex flavors of local honey are a unique combination of the flora within a geographic location along with the influences of climate and soil.
+Natural Honey is a highly concentrated or supersaturated solution of sugars from flower nectar gathered by honeybees.
+The complex flavors of local honey are a unique combination of the flora within a geographic location and the influences of climate and soil.
 Flower nectar is the treat or payment to bees provided by plants in trade for pollination.
 Honeybees drive off the water concentrating the nectar which accomplishes two major objectives of saving space and naturally creating a substance that protects the sugars from spoiling.
 This honey is placed into a matrix of storage cells made of wax called honeycomb mostly for future consumption in winter where the carbohydrates are essential for heat generation protecting the queen from the cold.

 - Why does honey crystallize?